Peru Travel

 As you start to plan your Peru travel, you will want to familiarize yourself with the largest and most popular cities (which are not always one and the same) in the country.

-Not only to see if you would like to visit and tour these cities, but because these cities will typically be your ports of entry and transportation hubs as you visit on your trip.
+Not only to see if you would like to visit and tour these cities, but also because these cities will typically be your ports of entry and transportation hubs as you visit on your trip.
 To help you with this, I have included a map of some of the key cities within Peru that you will want to become familiar with below.

 Peru Travel - Top Cities